TouK/nussknacker/docs/operations_guide/Operations.md

-* `state.backend.rocksdb.memory.managed: false` - in some deployments we’ve found that large number of jobs cause some problems with automatic memory management
+* `state.backend.rocksdb.memory.managed: false` - in some deployments we’ve found that a large number of jobs causes some problems with automatic memory management
 * `state.backend.rocksdb.writebuffer.size - `consider increasing if you have many write-heavy aggregations